Better Backups With Tar

 #

-# Every Sunday, last week's backup is pushed to prevweek's backup
+# Every Sunday, prevweek's backup is pushed to priorweek's backup,

-# and Sunday's backup is pushed to lastweek's backup so that you
+# backup is pushed to lastweek's backup before creating a Sunday

-# have 3 weeks worth of a rollover backup.
+# full backup.
+This creates 4 weeks worth of rollover backups.

 #